Haseo: Critical reception

+Dengeki Online referred to Haseo as a surprisingly dark hero as he is neither innocent or pure as he shows dark traits as a result of Shino falling into a coma and thus is obsessed with revenge.
+This is further exemplified by his past as a player killer as he originally attacks possible suspicious player killers who could be Tri-Edge to the point the audience would find it hard to take seriously that Haseo is the trilogy's protagonist.
+While Haseo has setbacks and meets various people, he always remains as a dark hero.
+As a result, the website said he would instead resonate with people who have a middle schooler in their heart.

+National Chiao Tung University noted that despite the character's negative mentality, he becomes a tragic hero when Shino falls into a coma and spends nearly his entire appearances working to save her.
+As he tries to solve anything through brute force, the writer noticed this changes when meeting Atoli and starts maturing as a person which is limited in the Trilogy movie.
+Nevertheless, Haseo's interactions with Atoli were compared with the idea of society insistes really on playing online video games.
+While Trilogy revolves mostly around Haseo's anger when dealing with Tri-Edge and achieving revenge, the film makes heavy emphasis on developing a romance between Haseo and an infected Atoli; songs by Tomoyo Mitani that detail the couple when Haseo saves Atoli not by brute force but instead by comforting her.

-In a feature article, RPGamer praised the development involving the duo of Haseo and Atoli in the trilogy, noticing their mutual interest is well handled as they are portrayed as realisitc teenagers falling in love with each other despite meeting initial out of pure little interest.
-Capsule Monster also praised Haseo's design for its continous evolutions in the .hack games as he keeps becoming capable of wielding new types of weapons.
-The same site positively compared with Kirito from Sword Art Online for coming across as more appealing as a result of his own skills while dealing with guilds as well as coming across with different type of quests relatedto damless in distress.
+In a feature article, RPGamer praised the development involving the duo of Haseo and Atoli in the trilogy, noticing their mutual interest is well handled as they are portrayed as realistic teenagers falling in love with each other despite meeting initial out of pure little interest.
+Capsule Monster also praised Haseo's design for its continuous evolutions in the .hack games as he keeps becoming capable of wielding new types of weapons.
+The same site positively compared with Kirito from Sword Art Online for coming across as more appealing as a result of his own skills while dealing with guilds as well as coming across with different type of quests related to damsels in distress.
 In the book The Anime Ecology: A Genealogy of Television, Animation, and Game Media, Haseo and Tsukasa are regarded as negative stereotypes of gamers as both are sometimes featured trapped in the game for several cycles of violence.
-Famitsu enjoyed Haseo's 5th Form due to his multiple abilties despite losing his original weapons and looked forward to his journey to find the missing Ovan.
+Famitsu enjoyed Haseo's 5th Form due to his multiple abilities despite losing his original weapons and looked forward to his journey to find the missing Ovan.